benjamincrozat/content/posts/laravel-ui.md

 Laravel uses [Vite](https://vitejs.dev) out-of-the-box for handling these aspects.

-If you are still using a CSS preprocessor like Sass, or Less, Vite streamlines the process and you can [learn more about it on the official documentation of Laravel](https://laravel.com/docs/vite).
+If you are still using a CSS preprocessor like Sass or Less, Vite streamlines the process and you can [learn more about it in the official documentation of Laravel](https://laravel.com/docs/vite).

 For JavaScript, Laravel allows flexibility.
 You can use Vue.js, React, or anything else and even go without JavaScript.